soraghallaigh/FH-Training-App-Sencha/README.md

 ## Task

 In Step 1 we defined our view, now we must add it to index.html to make Sencha aware it exists.
 We must also add the Payment view to our Viewport.js and update our Home.js file with an icon for payment and handler to switch to the Payment view.
 Add these if you have not done so already.
+Now try to see if the view works with the references to the controller commented out.

 ## Step 2